excid3/rails/guides/source/getting_started.md

 Use Ctrl-C to stop
 ```

 To see your Rails application, open http://localhost:3000 in your browser.
-You will see this:
+You will see the default Rails welcome screen:

 ![Rails welcome page](images/getting_started/rails_welcome.png)